Thank You for Helping Us Grow!

 Thank you for sharing it with your hygiene school, with your friends and colleagues, and at dental events.VIEW FLYER TO DOWNLOAD & SHARE

-Network of Healthcare Hygienists (NNHH) is a 501c (3) group of registered dental hygienists (RDH) that reside in one of the 50 United States and have a desire to see oral health prevention formally integrated into medical systems.
-Organized in 2018 as a closed Facebook group, we secured tax-exempt status and are in phase one of our development.
-As a group, we believe our nation’s oral systemic health is suffering due to the current separation of dentistry and medicine.
-By integrating oral health promotion and prevention programs into healthcare systems, and utilizing RDH’s to create and oversee the systems and processes, we hope to be the bridge between the medical and dental divide.
+National Network of Healthcare Hygienists (NNHH) is a 501c (3) professional membership organization of registered dental hygienists (RDH) who have a desire to see oral systemic disease prevention formally integrated into medical systems.
+As a group, we believe oral systemic health is suffering due to the current separation of dentistry and medicine, and we view ourselves as the bridge between the medical and dental silos.

 Vision Strives to be the recognized leader in providing total integration of registered dental hygienists within healthcare systems to improve overall systemic health and wellness in the United States.

 Mission To connect and support integration and collaboration of registered dental hygienists with healthcare systems and the medical field via education, resources, certificate programs, and networking.